emnh/js-to-reasonml-transpiler/README.md

    needed.
 TODO: create option for this on web page.

 After transpile:
+ - Reorder type definitions if necessary.
+There is a TODO issue on sorting them topologically.
  - Add |> ignore or let _ = to avoid warnings.
 I don't do it automatically because it will be hard to detect when it's necessary and too many of them clutters the code.